Bemisal: Soundtrack

 The Soundtrack of the film was composed by R. D. Burman and the lyrics were penned by Anand Bakshi.
 Singers like Kishore Kumar, Lata Mangeshkar and Suresh Wadkar lent their voices for the songs of the film.
 The soundtrack has 4 songs and 2 instrumental versions.
 The songs are even popular today with the masses.
 The soundtrack was released in 1982.
+The song "Ae Ri Pawan" is retuned from Burman's Bengali composition "Bendechi Beena" sung by Parween Sultana, from Bengali film Kalankini Kankabati (1981).